az-digitalag/binder-plant-cover/README.md

 ### File structure
-`Exploring_plant_abundance.Rmd` is the initial data exploration of count and cover `data/` contains separate csv files of count and cover `models/` contains 3 models:
+`Exploring_plant_abundance.Rmd` is the initial data exploration of count and cover

+`data/` contains separate csv files of count and cover

+`models/` contains 3 models:
-  - `count-invasive` contains the control and model script for invasive grass counts
+  - `count-invasive/` contains the control and model script for invasive grass counts
-  - `cover-invasive` contains the control and model script for invasive grass cover
+  - `cover-invasive/` contains the control and model script for invasive grass cover
-  - `cover-native` contains the control and model script for native grass cover
+  - `cover-native/` contains the control and model script for native grass cover

 ### Requirements
 The models run in [JAGS](https://mcmc-jags.sourceforge.io/) using the R packages 'rjags', 'coda', 'mcmcplots', 'tidyverse', and optionally, 'broom.mixed'.